-Blog, create irresistible headlines and captions, memorable images and thought-provoking posts.
+Blog, create irresistible headlines and captions, memorable images, and thought-provoking posts.
 Share them on social media, or create exclusive versions for a platform.
 Discover and be the first to share useful content.
-Always respond, always be present.
+Always respond, and always be present.

 - Kingsumo Headlines

 Webinars give you that much more clout in your inbound marketing.
 Kissmetrics reports a 22% conversion rate from the people who attended their webinars.
 Buzzsumo has 20% who turned into paid customers.

 People like seeing you talking to them AND listening to them and answering their questions.
 Live events also add a sense of urgency to your “free stuff.”
 After the event, share your videos as content upgrades or downloadables — again getting you leads.

 As you’ve seen above, inbound marketing has so many aspects.
 You can concentrate on one or the other, but you need a team in place and a workflow set up for the smooth transition of tasks from one team to another, and to let everyone know who’s doing what, and where each task or campaign has gone.

 Similar to marketing automation tools, inbound marketing needs a strategy.